 Switch to Outline for a document view of the same project — Acts › Sequences › Beats as an indented list — fully editable in place.
 It's the writerly counterpart to the board: draft titles and notes as prose, reorder scenes, and click any card to open its inspector for the rest.
 Board when you're thinking in space; Outline when you're thinking in words.

 Tentpole is built around structure.
-Each sequence can carry a function in your chosen framework — Tentpole's flagship is the 8-Point Story Arc (Stasis, Trigger, Quest, Surprise, Critical Choice, Climax, Reversal, Resolution) for scripted work, with a documentary argument spine for non-fiction.
+Each sequence can carry a function in your chosen framework, and you can switch frameworks from the header: the 8-Point Story Arc, Save the Cat!, the Hero's Journey, Three-Act, Dan Harmon's Story Circle, a Video Essay retention structure for online video, or the documentary argument spine for non-fiction.
+(Switching remaps your reels' functions by name where it can.)
 Sequences and acts can also carry target lengths, and Tentpole shows actual-vs-target pacing so you can catch a saggy middle before you're deep in pages.
-When you create a project you can start from a preset for a target runtime.

 Share a project to invite a collaborator by email — a co-writer, a producer, an editor — and everyone edits the same project with changes in sync.